tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Prepay Account Top Up_intl.md

 ### Bank Transfer

-1.If you choose Bank Transfer, you directly transfer money to our bank account via online banking, check, wire transfer or bank deposit at the counter.
-You can check out our account information on the Bank Transfer page.
+1.If you choose Bank Transfer, please directly transfer money to our bank account via online banking, check, wire transfer or bank deposit at the counter.
+You can see our account information on the Bank Transfer page.
 Please include your Tencent Cloud account ID in remarks when you make the bank payment.

 ![](https://mc.qcloudimg.com/static/img/d7df0d8ba63d405fe858bd3faa3d3e7b/image.png)